Media Audits & Agency Reviews

 There is still much debate in the media industry around which metrics are the best to measure and how to verify figures.
 With some media channels, there will be less ability to provide accurate figures and conclusions when compared to others.
 However, there have been many recent studies with the advent of technological solutions which can provide accurate sample data which can be used for projections.

-We understand there is a lot of concern around over media transparency and many advertisers are looking for compliance audits to check whether the agency is fulfilling it’s service obligations.
-We believe this should e a regular occurrence using a mix of the price bench-marking audit and contractual compliance audit.
+We understand there is a lot of concern around over media transparency and many advertisers are looking for compliance audits to check whether the agency is fulfilling their service obligations.
+Conducting regular audits using a mix of the price bench-marking audit and contractual compliance audit methods are advised.

 The contract should outline many rights you have when conducting an audit.
 Look for the following: